Prof. Shai Meiri

 We study natural history, life history, physiology and morphological variation within and between species at different spatial and temporal scales, and then compare the patterns of variation shown in whole clades or regions, to search for common evolutionary mechanisms that drive them.
 We mainly study reptiles, and often land vertebrates as a whole, both as models for biodiversity in general and because, well, they are fascinating in their own right!!

-Our interests thus lay at an intersection of Evolutionary Biology, Biogeography, Macroecology and Zoology (mainly Herpetology, also Mammalogy and Ornithology, but we had and have projects on fish, frogs, and even, though we wil not always admit it, on arthropods)
+Our interests thus lay at an intersection of Evolutionary Biology, Biogeography, Macroecology and Zoology (mainly Herpetology, also Mammalogy and Ornithology, but we had and have projects on fishes, frogs, and even, though we wil not always admit it, on arthropods)

-We use four main approaches to study the phenomena we are interested in: Macroecological, Museum specimen based, lab based and field-based.
+We use four main approaches to study the phenomena we are interested in: Macroecological, Museum specimen based, lab based, and field-based.
 We use published data, data we generate in the field, molecular data we obtain from specimens, and natural history, behavioural observations, life history data, and physiological data obtained in the field and in the lab

 Macroecology & Conservation